techUK's Diversifying Telecoms campaign

 - Event round-up — Diversifying Telecoms: What are the options for the UK?

 - What we need in the UK’s telecoms diversification strategy by Julian David, CEO, techUK (Computer Weekly)

 - Event round-up —Diversifying Telecoms: the innovation landscape and economic opportunities for the UK

-- Next event: Tuesday 19 January 2021 — Diversifying Telecoms: driving innovation through private networks
+- Event round-up — Diversifying Telecoms: driving innovation through private networks

 techUK’s Diversifying Telecoms event series is organised through our Telecoms Resilience and Security Working Group.

 Campaign week — March 2021